ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/01-What-is-a-cluster.md

 > > ## Solution
 > >
 > > Organising the cluster with partitions makes it possible to
-> > request particular resources based on partition.
+> > request particular resources based on partition name.
 It also
 > > makes it possible to set certain rules for each partition -
 > > for example, you might want a partition that only
 > > allows code that runs for half an hour on it.
 > > Grouping those nodes into one partition makes it easier to
-> > organise the cluster for different purposes.
+> > organise the cluster and request the right resources.
 > > {: .output}
 > {: .solution}
 {: .challenge}